Shawn617-Yuan/Predictive-Analysis-of-Drug-Use-Prevalence-in-QLD-AU/README.md

 - Poisson is difficult to do, but when done crudely it underperforms linear, so choose linear regression

-## Group project Git Repository

-I think this will be a great place to coordinate our project, and great for the resume later on ;)

 ## Google Drive
 All the Google Docs and meeting recordings are in the drive
 [Link to the Google Drive](https://drive.google.com/drive/folders/1KvkitYDhhV8dDvRbm5zG50Ls9K-Xo2dA?usp=sharing)